Remodeling the Downtown Bend Library: Frequently Asked Questions

 What’s happening to the staff who work at the Downtown Bend Library?

-Staff working at the Downtown Bend Library will transfer to another library in the Deschutes Public Library system, including the Central Library at Stevens Ranch.
+Staff working at the Downtown Bend Library will transfer to another library in the Deschutes Public Library system, including the Central Library.
 Some of these staff members may return to the Downtown Bend Library when it reopens following its remodel.
 No one is being laid off.

 What’s happening to the books and other materials at the Downtown Bend Library?

-Materials at the Downtown Bend Library will go to the Central Library at Stevens Ranch.
+Materials at the Downtown Bend Library are going to the Central Library.
 Deschutes Public Library utilizes a “floating” collection model, which means that most items in the library’s collection can be transferred to other libraries in the system.
 For example, if a customer who lives in La Pine wants to check out a book that is on the shelves in Sisters, they can place a hold request on that book, and it will be sent to the La Pine Library for the customer to pick up.
-The centralization of processes and functions at the Central Library at Stevens Ranch means these materials will flow more quickly between library locations.
+The centralization of processes and functions at the Central Library means these materials will flow more quickly between library locations.

 What will happen to the Law Library and legal resources when the second floor of the Downtown Bend Library closes, and then when the library is temporarily closed for a year?